You are here

 Experience has shown that projects need to be of CWSF medal quality to be selected to Team Canada-ISEF.
 This also explains our remarkable level of success at ISEF.
 If your project didn't win a medal at the CWSF, but you believe you have improved it so that it is now at that level, you are welcome to apply.
 CWSF finalists learn a lot from participating and seeing top projects.

 Yes.
-Youth Science Canada will accept an application from participants who have competed in the Sanofi-Aventis BioGENEius Challenge; however, only individuals and teams of two will be considered for selection.
+Youth Science Canada will accept an application from participants who have competed in Sanofi Biogenius Canada; however, only individuals and teams of two will be considered for selection.

 Yes.
 We expect that all students who enter the Team Canada-ISEF competition will also enter their Regional Science Fair, ensuring that all unsuccessful applicants for Team Canada-ISEF have the opportunity to compete for a place at the CWSF.
 The decision on which students and projects represent a region at the CWSF rests solely with the Regional Science Fair Committee; however, ISEF finalists are not eligible to participate in the CWSF.